g4edge/pyg4ometry-bitbucket/docs/source/pythonscripting.rst

 .. figure:: pythonscripting/pythonscripting1.tiff
    :alt: Simple python scripting example

-GDML defines
+GDML Defines
 ------------

-In GDML there are multiple ``define`` objects that can be used parametrise geometry, materials etc. For example a GDML constant can be created in the following way
+In GDML there are multiple ``define`` objects that can be used parameterise geometry, materials etc. These can be used as variables or definitions and mean that any equations used will be retained in GDML output.
+For example a GDML constant can be created in the following way

 .. code-block :: python